katearothney/katearothney/README.md

 # Hi, I'm Katelyn 👋

+**Product Marketer at Microsoft**
-I work on making AI safer.
-I think the details matter more than the declarations.
+**I work on making AI safer.** I think the details matter more than the declarations.
 It is easy to say a system is safe.
 It is harder to show that it behaves the way you claim, especially in the messy cases, and especially once it is out in the world.

 For 11 years I've worked in product marketing and product management, all in AI, at Microsoft and IBM.
-Today, at **Microsoft Foundry**, I work alongside the Responsible AI PM team and the Office of Responsible AI.
+Today, at **Microsoft Foundry**, I work alongside the **Responsible AI PM team and the Office of Responsible AI**.
 I care about safety across product, research, and policy, and about the effects AI has off the platform, in people's actual lives.

 Most of what interests me lives in the gap between what an AI system is supposed to do and what it actually does.
 I try to close that gap by building small, testable tools, and by sharing them openly so other people can use them, check them, and make them better.